Special Educational Needs and Disability

 At Canterbury Nursery School we are committed to providing an appropriate and high quality provision in the Early Years Foundation Stage Curriculum for all the children.

 At Canterbury we believe that every child matters and inclusion is an important part of care and education.
 We will ensure that every individual will achieve, contribute, feel valued and enjoy learning.
-We believe that all children, including those identified as having special educational needs have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of Nursery School life.
+We believe that all children, including those identified as having special educational needs and disabilities have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of Nursery School life.

 We believe that educational inclusion is about equal opportunities for all learners, including parents, whatever their age, gender, ethnicity, impairment, attainment and background.
 We pay particular attention to the provision for and the achievement of different groups of learners: We will respond to learners in ways which take account of their varied life experiences and needs.